What is a habit appliance?

 We take great care at Smile Wright Dental to make all of our procedures comfortable and relaxing for our young patients.
 The process of bonding a habit appliance to your child’s teeth is completely painless, and wearing one does not cause any pain.
 However, some children will experience short-lived irritation or soreness on their tongue as it hits against the new appliance in their mouth.
 It can lead to some temporary speech issues, but those will also be short-lived.
 Because the appliance is preventing them from a habit that brings them comfort, some parents report that their child is grouchy or has trouble sleeping for the first few days.
 Even with the minor inconveniences, we recommend habit appliances to protect your child’s teeth from long term damage.

-If you want to learn more about how a habit appliance can help your child, call Smile Wright Dental today!
+If you want to learn more about how a habit appliance can help your child, contact Smile Wright Dental today!